Ghostly Tales for Ghastly Kids: Tag

 One day, a boy in Terry Blotch's class arrives at school with a giant marble given to him from a Scottish grandmother for his birthday, which everyone on the playground gathers around to admire.
-Blotch envies his friend's sudden popularity and is determined to make them cry.
+Terry envies his friend's sudden popularity and is determined to make him cry.
 He sneaks into the classroom and steals a ring from the classmate's desk.
-This envy triggers a need for Blotch to steal and he begins to shoplift from many stores, stealing a variety of items, and stealing from the streets, notably a dog.
-While hiding in a locker in an empty school changing room, Blotch notices a sports bag containing a football kit belonging to "A. Phantom", according to the name tags.
-Blotch snatches the kit, puts it on and leaves, and wears it for the rest of the day.
+This envy triggers a need for Terry to steal and he begins to shoplift from many stores, stealing a variety of items, and stealing from the streets, notably a dog.
+While hiding in a locker in an empty school changing room, Terry notices a sports bag containing a football kit belonging to "A. Phantom", according to the name tags.
+Terry snatches the kit, puts it on and leaves, and wears it for the rest of the day.

 At home, the name tags cause blemishing rashes that would itch all over.
-By the next morning, Blotch's face is covered in boils.
+By the next morning, Terry's face is covered in boils.
 His mother telephones for an emergency home doctor, who recommends he avoids eating junk food and to have a bath, assuming it is acne (although he admits he has no idea whether his hypothesis was accurate).
-Blotch's mother suggests it is chickenpox when she notices the boils had spread all over her son's body but Blotch knew no one who may have had the disease.
+Terry's mother suggests it is chickenpox when she notices the boils had spread all over her son's body but Terry knew no one who may have had the disease.
 "It's that football kit!" his mother cries and runs out of the bathroom.
-In bed days later, the boils begin to itch and Blotch cannot resist scratching them.
+In bed days later, the boils begin to itch and Terry cannot resist scratching them.
 Each scratched boil explodes, covering his bedroom floor with thick pus, making him howl in pain.
 His mother rushes in, falling in the pus and gasps: her son's boils had disappeared and he had 1019 "A. Phantom" name tags sticking out of his body.
 The biggest (the 1020th) hung from the back of his neck which read "Thief".
 She tries to remove the tags with scissors but the name tags immediately regrow whenever she successfully cut them off.
-She demands to know what is going on so Blotch reluctantly tells her about his secret shoplifting addiction.
+She demands to know what is going on so Terry reluctantly tells her about his secret shoplifting addiction.

-Blotch returned to school the next day, still covered with name tags.
-He sneaked into the changing room and put the sports bag on the hook he stole it from and runs away.
-The name tags had disappeared by lunchtime apart from "Thief", which soon fell off after a few days.
-Blotch never stole again — the slightest itch would remind him of his humiliation, whenever he had a potential shoplifting opportunity — however, he has started getting lots of acne that was hard to get rid of.
+Terry returns to school the next day, still covered with name tags.
+He sneaks into the changing room and puts the sports bag on the hook he stole it from and rushes out.
+The name tags disappear by lunchtime apart from "Thief", which soon falls off after a few days.
+Blotch never steals again — the slightest itch will remind him of his humiliation, whenever he has a potential shoplifting opportunity — however, he has started getting lots of acne that is hard to get rid of.